nikhiljha/aeneid/README.md

 ## Installation

-Install aeneid with your favorite package manager...
+Install aeneid with your usual package manager.
+If that's not possible, you can use cargo.

-**cargo**: `cargo install aeneid --root /usr/local/bin` (important: ~/.cargo won't work, specify --root)
+**cargo** (not recommended, see FAQ): `cargo install aeneid && cp $(whereis aeneid | cut -f 2 -d " ") /usr/local/bin && cargo uninstall aeneid && sudo /usr/local/bin/aeneid --init init`

 ## Configuration

 **Automatic Configuration**

-If you installed from a non-cargo package manager, everything should be automatically configured.
+If you used one of the commands in the installation section, everything should be automatically configured.
 Just add credentials to `/etc/aeneid/config.toml`.

-If you're on Linux and installed from cargo, you can run `sudo aeneid --init init`, and then add credentials to `/etc/aeneid/config.toml`.

-If none of the above apply to you, see the manual configuration instructions below.

 **Manual Configuration**

+Create a new unix user called `aeneid` and place the binary somewhere that both the new user and the sshd user can read / execute.
+Make sure the `aeneid` user (and ONLY the aeneid user) can read / write / execute in `/etc/aeneid`.

 The configuration lives in `/etc/aeneid/config.toml`.
 If it doesn't exist, create it based on the `src/config.toml` in this repository.
-All fields should have comments explaining what they do.
+All fields have comments explaining what they do.

 You'll also need to set `AuthorizedKeysCommand /path/to/bin/aeneid` and `AuthorizedKeysCommandRunAs aeneid` in your sshd_config (typically `/etc/ssh/sshd_config`) so that OpenSSH knows where to get keys from.